Criminal Justice

 Co-Sponsored with Texas A&M School of Law (A&M) and Innocence Project of Texas (IPTX)

-Join us for a landmark two-day conference celebrating 20 years of Actual Innocence programming at The Center for American and International Law and 20 years of dedicated advocacy by the Innocence Project of Texas.
+Join us for a landmark two-day conference celebrating 20 years of Actual Innocence programming.

 This milestone event will focus on problems that still exist in the criminal justice system, exploring reasons why wrongful convictions happen and what can be done to prevent them in the future.
 We will be joined by leading innocence advocates, as well as judges, prosecutors, defense attorneys, law enforcement professionals, forensic scientists, exonerees and scholars.